google/WebFundamentals/src/content/en/fundamentals/architecture/howto-components/howto-accordion.md

 selection of the active heading.
 With enter or space the active headings can be toggled between expanded and collapsed state.

-The headings and the panels have the classes `expanded` or `collapsed` assigned to them depending on their state.
+The headings and the panels have the attributes `expanded` or `collapsed` assigned to them depending on their state.

 All panels should be styled to be visible if JavaScript is disabled.